Programme 2005 – My Fair Lady

 SERA FOLEY

 This is Sera’s second show with NOS and she aspires to study performing arts at university.
 Sera has enjoyed working alongside friends and family and is often teary-eyed with pride watching her father and sister perform during rehearsals.
-Sera feels privileged to be working with such a brilliant director and hopes to gain some of Sera’s creativity.
+Sera feels privileged to be working with such a brilliant director and hopes to gain some of Sara’s creativity.

 Page 15